nfsi-canada/OBSW2025/README.md

 ##### 2) Developer mode: Cloning and installing from source

-- Navigate on the command line to a path where the software will be installed. **Note this should be different from your working directory**.
+- Navigate on the command line to a path where the software packages will be installed. **Note this should be different from your working directory**.

 - Clone the required repositories ([fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) them first, if you are serious about contributing):